Standalone JDBC Cluster Types

 The default port for the Presto Coordinator UI service is 14050.
 Once you have the FQDN or IP address of the host, you can connect to Presto with the following string:

-recordservice names the schema representing the ODAS Catalog.
+okera names the catalog representing the ODAS Catalog.

 In the 1.4 and 1.5 release, the catalog name was